Preview Changes will not be visible to customers until published.

 Go to Report and tap on the little + in the top right corner.
 Once you have set the filters (vehicle, workplace, date, trip type, and odometer) at the top of the page, you will see a report preview where your odometer inconsistencies will be highlighted.
 Make a note of inconsistent readings and continue to Settings > Odometer readings to edit them.

-Q: Can I generate a report without fixing my odometer inconsistencies?
+Can I generate a report without fixing my odometer inconsistencies?

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.